NRCan/energuide_api_deployment_docs/README.md

 Troubleshooting
 ===============

+Download all logs as a zip:
-`az webapp log show --resource-group Group-Name --name App-Name`
+`az webapp log download --resource-group MyGroup --name AppName`